reduxjs/redux/docs/faq/ImmutableData.md

 ## Why does Redux’s use of shallow equality checking require immutability?

-Redux's use of shallow equality checking requires immutability if any connected components are to be updated correctly.
+Redux's use of shallow equality checking requires immutability if any subscribed components are to be updated correctly.
 To see why, we need to understand the difference between shallow and deep equality checking in JavaScript.

 ### How do shallow and deep equality checking differ?